segelmark/sl-next-departure/README.md

 # sl-next-departure
 Alexa skill that checks the next departure of SL local transportation from a certain stop.
-Using the SL app https://www.trafiklab.se/api/trafiklab-apis/sl/transport/
+Using the SL API https://www.trafiklab.se/api/trafiklab-apis/sl/transport/

 ### How to use
 * "Ask SL when does the next metro leave"